-Establishing directive focus is an important competency to demonstrate in an interview.
+Establishing focus is an important competency to demonstrate in an interview.
 Those familiar with the StrengthsFinder 2.0 assessment, (Gallup Organization) know this important leadership quality comes into play under the strength of connectedness.
 People who are firmly grounded in connectedness have a knack for understanding how things relate.
-Individuals with strong strategic leadership skills are also able to convey the logic of connections to others.
+Individuals with strong strategic leadership skills are also able to convey the logic of focused connections to others.

 So how does all this relate to an interview?

 The competency of establishing focus should be demonstrated throughout your interview dialogue as well as being illustrated in your employment history and notable accomplishments.
 To begin, savvy applicants know the goal of the interview is to find a candidate with the strongest success probability as evidenced in their performance record, professional development track, history of growth, meeting new challenges and will ultimately fit in well with the culture of the organization.

 Applicants with a strong competency of establishing focus will have a solid understand all of these parameters and be able to clearly articulate how they are able meet and exceed them.

 Not only will focus make the interviewer’s job easier, but it demonstrates other transferable skills the applicant may possess including problem analysis, performance accountability, oral communications, perceptivity, and strong interpersonal relations.
 Having a knack for this strength should automatically be illustrated throughout your professional history.